-- W2.12 Outside the centres identified above, there will be a presumption against the development of retail, leisure and other town centre-type uses except where it can be demonstrated that they satisfy the tests outlined in current Government Guidance. - W2.13 There is a presumption against large-scale extensions to the Trafford Centre. - W2.14 Proposals to expand any of the three existing retail warehouse parks (White City, Trafford and Altrincham) should be justified against the tests set out in PPS4.
-Further development within the retail warehouse parks should normally be limited to the sale of bulky comparison goods only. - W2.15 The Council is committed to the provision of a new superstore on Chester Road in Old Trafford which is limited to a scale that will address any outstanding need within the Old Trafford/Stretford area (see Core Policy L3 and SL3).
+Outside the centres identified above, there will be a presumption against the development of retail, leisure and other town centre-type uses except where it can be demonstrated that they satisfy the tests outlined in current Government Guidance.

+There is a presumption against large-scale extensions to the Trafford Centre.

+Proposals to expand any of the three existing retail warehouse parks (White City, Trafford and Altrincham) should be justified against the tests set out in national guidance.
+Further development within the retail warehouse parks should be limited to the sale of bulky comparison goods only.